-Project #2: Hegel and Kierkegaard on RecognitionBefore I started working on the Hegel and crime project, I started to research Kierkegaard's notion of recognition and compare it with Hegel's account of mutual recognition.
+Hegel and Kierkegaard on RecognitionBefore I started working on the Hegel and crime project, I started to research Kierkegaard's notion of recognition and compare it with Hegel's account of mutual recognition.
 For Kierkegaard, this occurs in several places and at least two pseudonyms: Johannes Climacus\'s Philosophical Fragments and Anti-Climacus\'s Sickness Unto Death.
 To make sure I was not missing any loose ends, I read the Philosophy of Right, and in the process, I found the current accounts of crime to be inadequate.
 The main focus of this project is to look at how Kierkegaard thinks we can have our identity consituted by an other (God) without us being necessary to give that other a coherent identity.
 This is very much the opposite of Hegel's notions in political philosophy where mutual recognition stands at the root of value.

-Project #3: Hegel's Treatment of Chinese PhilosophyI am always on the look out for areas where Chinese philosophy and Western philosophy interact.
+Hegel and Chinese Philosophy: Insults and InfightingI am always on the look out for areas where Chinese philosophy and Western philosophy interact.
 And one of the major lacuna here is Hegel's relationship to Confucianism.
 I say this because both share relational accounts of the self and both have a very communitarian image of society.
 Despite this, Hegel's most well-cited remarks with respect to Confucius are whole-heartedly negative.
-In his lectures, Hegel said that China has no "spirit" (geist).
+In his lectures, Hegel said that China has no "spirit" (Geist).
 In my article, I will suggest describe this as an unfortunate misreading and point to common ground between the two.
 At the same time, I want to explain why Hegel would say this and assess whether this is a slight Confucians should ignore or respond to.

 How Relational Selfhood Rearranges the Debate between Feminists and ConfuciansStephanie Komashin joined me as a co-author in this paper where we look at the debate between Confucians and feminists anew.
 We contend that before we can really articulate whether "Confucians" and "feminists" agree we need to understand what each of the respective terms is supposed to mean.
 Both groups find common cause in highlighting a relational account of the self that seems neglected in Modern philosophy, but there are real differences both among and between feminists and Confucians about how relational the self should be / is.

-"How Kierkegaard can Help Us Understand Covering in Analects 13.18."In this article, I looked at how Kierkegaard through his deliberation on how love covers a multitude of sins” in Works of Love can help in understanding yin ("covering") in Analects 13.18.
-In the process, I work through two things: (1) the variety of ways that Kierkegaard suggests covering could work in the delieration in Works of Love and a variety of interpretations of yin that are featured in a contemporary debate in China about Analects13.18.
-Chief among these are questions of whether the term should be taken to me straightening or hiding.
+How Kierkegaard can Help Us Understand Covering in Analects 13.18.In this article, I looked at how Kierkegaard through his deliberation “Love covers a multitude of sins” in Works of Love can help in understanding yin ("covering") in Analects 13.18.
+I first explain the variety of ways that Kierkegaard suggests covering could work in the deliberation in Works of Love.
+I then apply this to the variety of interpretations of yin that are featured in a contemporary debate in China about Analects13.18 especially the question of whether yin means hiding or straightening.
 And then correspondingly whether this should be understood as a moral philosophy we should admire or detest.
 From these considerations, I maintain that there are good reasons to believe hiding is the best way.

-This project became an article in Asian Philosophy
+This research was published in Asian Philosophy

 Maybe Happiness Is Loving Our Fathers: Confucius and the Rituals of DadIn this article, I investigate the nature of fatherly love.
 Working from Confucius’s Analects, I argue that the most important concept is not rule-following but developing a good relationship with one's father.
 Building on the example of sheep-stealing Yang, I compare this with Plato's treatment of filial piety in the Euthyphro.
 In the Analects, it is considered appropriate to cover up for one's father whereas Plato advocates revealing this.
 I then turn to the Parable of the Prodigal Son in Matthew 15 to explicate the Confucian ideal of fatherhood.

-“A Transcendental Phenomenology that Leads out of Transcendental Phenomenology: Using Climacus' Paradox to Explain Marion’s Being GivenIn this paper, I suggest that Johannes Climacus's presentation of the paradox in Philosophical Fragments hints at a critique of Marion's notion of the saturated phenomenon.
+A Transcendental Phenomenology that Leads out of Transcendental Phenomenology: Using Climacus' Paradox to Explain Marion’s Being GivenIn this paper, I suggest that Johannes Climacus' presentation of the paradox in Philosophical Fragments hints at a critique of Marion's notion of the saturated phenomenon.

-This article became a chapter in Quaestiones Disputatae
+This research was published in Quaestiones Disputatae